 Many small business owners fail to plan for taxes, which can lead to unexpected tax bills and penalties.
 To avoid this mistake, work with a tax professional to develop a tax plan for your business.
 This should include estimating your tax liability, setting aside funds to pay taxes, and staying up to date on tax laws and regulations.

-In conclusion, managing your small business's finances can be overwhelming, but avoiding these common accounting mistakes can help you stay on track.
+Managing your small business's finances can be overwhelming, but avoiding these common accounting mistakes can help you stay on track.
 By keeping your personal and business finances separate, keeping accurate records, reconciling your bank statements, managing your cash flow, and planning for taxes, you can set your business up for success.
 Remember, it's never too late to start managing your finances more effectively, so take the time to get organized and stay on top of your business's finances.

 Need help?
 Contact a Naked Consultant today!